nguyenrtm/nguyenrtm.github.io/_pages/about.md

   - /about.html
 ---

 I am an incoming PhD Student in Data Science at New Jersey Institute of Technology, advised by <a href="https://sites.google.com/site/ihaiphan/">Hai Phan</a>, starting Fall 2025.
+My current research interest lies in ensuring the security, efficiency and trustworthiness of AI models.

-Currently, I am a fourth-year undergraduate student at University of Engineering and Technology, Vietnam National University Hanoi (VNU-UET).
-My current research interest lies in ensuring the security, efficiency and trustworthiness of large language models.
-Previously, during my undergraduate, I worked on natural language processing methods for biomedical applications.
+I obtained my Bachelor's Degree in Computer Science at University of Engineering and Technology, Vietnam National University Hanoi.
+During my undergraduate, I worked on natural language processing methods for biomedical applications with <a href="https://scholar.google.com/citations?user=LBYOZ00AAAAJ">Hoang-Quynh Le</a> and <a href="https://scholar.google.com/citations?user=3mZclRIAAAAJ">Duy-Cat Can</a>.

+I am open to opportunities for collaboration, thoughtful discussion, and new ventures.
+If my research resonates with your interests or you’d like to explore potential projects together, feel free to get in touch!

 Education
 -----